gbv/jskos-api/jskos-api.md

 types expressed as JSKOS concepts of their own.

 A types endpoint SHOULD at least return information about concept types that are referenced in concepts of a corresponding concepts endpoint.
+The default type `http://www.w3.org/2004/02/skos/core#Concept` MAY be omitted.

 ### Query parameters {.unnumbered}